-In territories with established screening programmes, a clinical debate is taking place on whether known clinical factors for development and progression of DR (such as duration, HbA1c and type of diabetes, etc.) should be used in a decision model to tailor screening intervals for DR. Given that retinopathy level is the most informative factor on progression to STDR, a simple rule that makes use of this biomarker alone is being considered to determine risk-based screening intervals in the UK (26). has proposed an extension to 2-year intervals for patients with no retinopathy in either eye during a two-year period with two successive annual episodes.
+In territories with established screening programmes, a clinical debate is taking place on whether known clinical factors for development and progression of DR (such as duration, HbA1c and type of diabetes, etc.) should be used in a decision model to tailor screening intervals for DR. Given that retinopathy level is the most informative factor on progression to STDR, a simple rule that makes use of this biomarker alone is being considered to determine risk-based DR screening intervals in the UK (26).
+The English Diabetic Eye Screening Programme has proposed an extension to 2-year intervals for patients with no retinopathy in either eye during a two-year period with two successive annual episodes.
 Our data suggest that if we apply this simple rule, for which patients with no retinopathy in either eye during a two-year period with two successive annual screening episodes are recommended biannual screening intervals, and annual screenings otherwise, a high level of sensitivity would be achieved (95%).
 This means that only 5% of patients who develop STDR within a year would be allocated to a 2-year screening interval.
 A key limitation of such a rule becomes evident if the reduction in the number of eye examinations (compared to annual screening) is not sufficient to cope with the steady increase in the number of PWD given the lack of extra funding for screening.
 In particular, there are a number of limitations associated with this rule: (i) our data suggest that this rule lacks of accuracy to identify low-risk patients (56% specificity, Figure 3, left panel) and 44% of patients who do not develop STDR would be invited to annual screening, which affects a considerable number of patients given the low incidence rate of STDR.
 Multivariate risk-based models are likely to offer a more cost-effective solution.
-The statistical risk model in (3) and the one presented here could generate a reduction in the number of screening episodes of above 40%, while achieving acceptable values of sensitivity. (ii) Acceptability to patients and staff.
+The statistical risk model in (38) and the one presented here could generate a reduction in the number of screening episodes of above 40%, while achieving acceptable values of sensitivity. (ii) Acceptability to patients and staff.
 This is an important aspect that has not yet been evaluated.
 The acceptability of variable interval screening in a pragmatic whole population based on the impact on attendance rates to screening should be taken into account (this consideration applies to any model or rule considered for implementation). (iii) Long term implementation.
 Since two successive annual screening episodes are required for stratification, patients with one of the screening episodes missing will have to be allocated to the high-risk group making the allocation less efficient.

 A simpler stratification rule is the one that considers the level of retinopathy of the screening episode at the time of prediction only.
-Despite its simplicity, it is effective in reducing the number of screening episodes ( a reduction of 39%) at the cost of a drop in sensitivity by 7% (88% sensitivity).
+Despite its simplicity, it is effective in reducing the number of screening episodes (showing a reduction of 39% compared to a reduction of 27% with the first rule) at the cost of a drop in sensitivity by 7% (88% sensitivity).
 The recommendation on screening for referable retinopathy by the Scottish Intercollegiate Network (SIGN, updated version from 2014) is based on this second simple rule (although the first rule is expected to be soon introduced in Scotland).